cfillion/imagev/README.md

     Viewer for directories of images and animations.

     Options:
+      -a, --all                       do not ignore files starting with .
       -h, --help                      show this help and exit -s, --skip                      skip files that cannot be loaded

 ## Shortcuts